ismarapw/ismarapw/README.md

 ### 🫣 More About Me:

-- 🧑‍🎓 &nbsp; I'm a fresh graduate Copmputer Science student (Concentrated at Machine Learning).
+- 🧑‍🎓 &nbsp; I'm a fresh graduate Computer Science student (Concentrated at Machine Learning).
 - 💻 &nbsp; I’m currently seeking an oppurtunity to grow (internship, freelance, part-time, full-time)
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/ismarapw?tab=repositories).
 - 💬 &nbsp; Feel free to inquire about any tech-related topics; I'm delighted to provide assistance.